vandie/mdc-autoComplete/README.md

 ac.searchArray = arr
 ```

 You may also like to force the user to use any autocompleted option.
-This can be done by adding `ForceComplete=true` to the mdc-autocomplete element like so.
+This can be done by adding `ForceComplete=true` to the mdc-autocomplete element like so:

 ```
 <div class="mdc-textfield mdc-autocomplete" ForceComplete=true>
     <input type="text" id="my-textfield" class="mdc-textfield__input">